When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-4. The first person to spell out a four-letter word with the defrosted letters wins.
+4. The first person to spell a valid four-letter word with their freed letters wins.

 Variations:

-1. Use multiple sets of letters and choose a word everyone must spell.
+1. Assign a specific word everyone must try to spell.

 You Might Also Like